 Dr Elliot Kendall

-Middle English, Ricardian literature, medieval romance, the aristocracy in medieval society, intersections of ‘literary' and ‘official' texts, literature and political change between the reigns of Henry VI and Henry VIII.
+Late medieval literature and politics, the aristocracy in medieval society, intersections of ‘literary' and ‘official' texts, medieval romance, literature and political change between the reigns of Henry VI and Henry VIII.